hirrolot/metalang99/README.md

  - use `ML99_callUneval`,
  - use plain macros (e.g. `ML99_CAT` instead of `ML99_cat`),
- - call a macro as `<X>_IMPL(...)`, provided that all the arguments are evaluated and macro blueprinting will not happen.
+ - call a macro as `<X>_IMPL(...)`, if all the arguments are evaluated.
 (I strongly recommend to use this trick only if `X` is defined locally to a caller in order to ensure the correctness of expansion.)

 ## Guidelines